-The program in gerontology is a University-wide program that promotes study, teaching, and research in aging.
+The program in gerontology is a University-wide program that promotes study, teaching, and research on aging and older adults.
 It also maintains relationships with state and local agencies serving Rhode Island’s older population.
-This affords opportunities for research, internships, and field experiences to students interested in the problems of aging.
+This affords opportunities for research, internships, and field experiences to students interested in aging.

 It is important to take courses that fulfill degree requirements from the beginning.
 Students who wish to specialize in aging are advised to contact the program in gerontology early in their University studies.